Michelleoc/pand-problem-sheet/README.md

 I used 'abs' to return absolute value.

 On the first iteration, the absolute value of iteration change 6.75 (7.75-14.5) is greater than my tolerance level of 0.1.
-Therefore the result is false and I need to continue the while loop.
+Therefore the result is false and the while loop will continue.
 I make x equal to the root and loop back to the start of the while function.

-When the absolute value of the iteration change is less than my tolerance level of 0.01, we break the while loop and return the square root.
+When the absolute value of the iteration change is less than my tolerance level of 0.01, the while loop will break and return the square root.

 Finally I round the square root to 1 decimal place as per the expected result.